docker/docs/docker-hub/image-access-management.md

 >Note
 >
->Image Access Management is available to Docker Business customers only.
+>Image Access Management is available to [Docker Business](../subscription/details.md) customers only.

 Image Access Management gives administrators control over which types of images, such as Docker Official Images, Docker Verified Publisher Images, or community images, their developers can pull from Docker Hub.

 For example, a developer, who is part of an organization, building a new containerized application could accidentally use an untrusted, community image as a component of their application.
 This image could be malicious and pose a security risk to the company.
-Using Image Access Management, the organization owner could ensure that the developer can only access trusted content like Docker Official Images, Docker Verified Publisher Images, or the organization’s own images, preventing such a risk.
+Using Image Access Management, the organization owner can ensure that the developer can only access trusted content like Docker Official Images, Docker Verified Publisher Images, or the organization’s own images, preventing such a risk.

 ## Configure Image Access Management permissions